jkittley/sensorDirect/readme.md

 cordova plugin add cordova-plugin-splashscreen
 ```

-Now copy the conents of this repository to the root of the newly created app.
+2. Copy the conents of this repository to the root of the newly created app.
 This will overwrite all the nessesary parts.

+3. Create the images for splash screens and icons `python res/makeimages.py`

-Now run `cordova build ios`
+4. Build for IOS `cordova build ios`

-Now open the xcode project `open ./platforms/ios/SensorDirect.xcworkspace`
+5. Now open the XCode project `open ./platforms/ios/SensorDirect.xcworkspace`

-Sign the project.
+6. Sign the project.

-Build it to a device.
+7. Use Xcode to deploy to a device.

 ## Adafruit Feather